rtm516/GeyserMC-wiki/Supported-Hosting-Providers.md

 * [Meloncube](https://www.meloncube.net/) (Get Geyser as a plugin.
 Need to ask to open a UDP port.)
 * [MineStrator](https://minestrator.com/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
 * [Minecraft-Hosting.pro](https://www.minecraft-hosting.pro/) (Get Geyser as a plugin.
 Use the same port as your Java server for the Bedrock port in your config and connect with that port.)
+* [Minehub](https://minehub.de/) (Get Geyser as a plugin.
+Use the same port as your Java server for the Bedrock port in your config and connect with that port, or buy a dedicated IP address to support different port.)
 * [NiCraft](https://www.ni-host.com/)
   - Use the same port as your Java server for the Bedrock port in your config and connect with that port.
   - See [here](https://github.com/GeyserMC/Geyser/wiki/Fixing-%22Unable-to-Connect-to-World%22#bedrock-players-can-connect-after-hitting-the-server-on-a-tcp-port-eg-on-java-or-a-website-on-the-same-server).